Try out the evaluation version of Bash on Ubuntu on Windows

 If you type root you can log in without a password!

-That's it.
-Well, it's just a preview version,
+That's what it was.
+Well, it's just a preview version, after all.

 The Windows C drive is mounted under /mnt/c

-If /mnt/c is the C drive, then where on earth is /?
-That's a valid question, but it's a preview version after all.
+If /mnt/c is on the C drive, then where exactly is / located?
+That's a valid question, but it is a preview version after all.

 Although I am root, I act like a superuser and cannot access the Documents and Settings area (Permission denied)